transmute-industries/verifiable-credential-profile-template/README.md

 Make sure to enable GitHub Pages, on the main branch serving the `/ (root)` directory.

+### Custom Domain Names

+The use of custom domain names is RECOMMENDED.

+In addition to ensuring that your profile will remain under control of the domain controller, as opposed to a service provider.

+DNS layer binding can be helpful in establishing the legitimacy of your terminology and contexts.

+This is especially true for brands, constortiums or governments who control hihgly recognizable and trusted domain names on the internet.

+A future update to this profile will shorten the examples provided here, and leverage the GitHub Pages support for custom domain names.

 ### Updating URLs

 This template comes preconfigured with JSON and YAML examples that include absolute URLs and DID URLs.